justnonamenoname/lifeticle/readme.md

 **Ethics**

-researching the workings of qualia can allow for the consideration of morality/ethics from a scientific perspective, and considering it from a scientific perspective can lead to the development of morality/ethics, including in relation to other forms of life.
+Researching the workings of qualia can allow for the consideration of morality/ethics from a scientific perspective, and considering it from a scientific perspective can lead to the development of morality/ethics, including in relation to other forms of life.

 **Difference**